FAQ

 Q: What do you feed your chickens?

 A: We start all our chicks on organic feed.
 As soon as weather permits, we put then in a tractor until they are 12 weeks old and transition them to fermented feed twice daily.
 At that time, they are free ranged to encourage natural behavior and foraging for their own bugs and seeds on our chemical-free property.
 At six months they are reduced to feeding once daily.
 This encourages strong foraging and optimizes feed.
-We currently are feeding 100% certified organic feed, but we are in talks with local providers of uncertified organic options to help manage costs.
+We currently use Scratch & Peck Feeds.
+We find it ferments the best and our flock loves it.
+We are not associated or sponsored by Scratch & Peck in any way.

 Q: Do you use any supplements?

 A: Yes.
 We mix kelp, brewers yeast, probiotics, and garlic into their feed.
-Additionally, we add oregano and cinnamon oil to their water supply.
+Additionally, we add oregano, ACV and cinnamon oil to their water supply.

 Q: What about scraps?